DCurro/Pose-Aware-Embedding-Networks-and-Multi-Modal-Image-Language-Retrieval/README.md

 ### Language Metric

-Language is framed as [a set of primitive statements](http://www.cs.toronto.edu/~fleet/research/Papers/posebits_cvpr2014.pdf), such as "left elbow is (not) bent."
+Language is framed as a set of primitive statements [2](http://www.cs.toronto.edu/~fleet/research/Papers/posebits_cvpr2014.pdf), such as "left elbow is (not) bent."
 There are three kinds of language-primitives: joint angle, joint-pair distance, and joint-pair relative distance.
 Joint angle and joint-pair distance are determine by a predefined threshold, where the joint is "bent" if it is before the threshold, and two joints are "far" if they are beyond the threshold.
 Joint-pair relative distances tell if you a joint is "beyond" a relative joint with respect to the torso-center.

 Any one pose can then be described as a vector of binary values (a posebyte, composed of posebits).